 FBI confirms that it is investigating link between Russia and Trump campaign

-MakerBot says its new print process reduces times and costs by around 30-percent
+MakerBot says its new print process reduces times and costs by around 30 percent

 Today in a hearing with the House Select Intelligence Committee, FBI Director James Comey confirmed that his agency is in fact investigating ties between Russian efforts to interfere with the 2016 U.S. presidential election and the Trump campaign.